LoganStoltz/CYK-Parser/README.md

 - The next line is blank
 - If there is a second grammar, the next lines will contain the productions
 - (Continue this progression until end-of-file)
-- Example at the bottom
+- Example input.txt is in the repo.

 This program assumes that:
 - All nonterminals will be a single uppercase letter